fasteddy516/CircuitPython_JoystickXL/docs/examples.rst

 If you look closely, you'll notice that the only really *complicated* parts of this example are the bits that deal with the serial communications and the associated data processing.
-Everything else is almost identical to the *Basic* example above - create a JoystickXL object, associate inputs with it, make sure you call the jooystick's ``update()`` method in your main loop.
+Everything else is almost identical to the *Basic* example above - create a JoystickXL object, associate inputs with it and make sure you call the jooystick's ``update()`` method in your main loop.

 .. literalinclude:: ../examples/hotas/stick/code.py
 .. literalinclude:: ../examples/hotas/throttle/code.py